backdrop-contrib/slick/docs/README.md

 Slick has gazillion options, please start with the very basic working samples from [slick_example](http://dgo.to/slick_extras) only if trouble to build slicks.
-Be sure read this.
 Spending 5 minutes or so will save you hours in building more complex slideshows.

 The module supports Slick 1.6 above until 1.8.1.
 Versions 1.9.0 and above are not currently supported.
 Slick 2.x is just out 9/21/15, and hasn't been